paperclip-ui/legacy-paperclip/documentation/Paperclip Config/README.md

     "name": "paperclip-compiler-react"
   },

-  // Module directories where import statements resolve from.
-  "moduleDirectories": ["./src"],

-  // File pattern for all of your Paperclip files.
-  "filesGlob": "./src/**/*.pc"
+  // Where your source paperclip files live "soureDirectory": "./src",
 }
 ```

-> ⚠️ Note that `pcconfig.json` files are JSON, so comments should be omitted.
+> ⚠️ Note that `paperclip.config.json` files are JSON, so comments should be omitted.